History of Nashville, Tennessee in Timeline

 On September 25, 2015, Nashville elected its first female mayor, Megan Barry.

-October 2015: Real Estate Projects Underway
+October 2015: Real Estate Projects Underway or Projected

-2015: Households without a car
+2015: Percentage of Households Without a Car

-In 2015, 7.9% of city of Nashville households were without a car.
+In 2015, 7.9% of city of Nashville households were without a car, decreasing to 5.9% in 2016.

-2015: American Jewish Community
+2015: Nashville Jewish Community

 In 2015, the American Jewish community in Nashville numbered about 8,000, plus 2,000 Jewish college students.

-2015: Sounds Moved to First Horizon Park
+2015: Sounds Move to First Horizon Park

-On January 22, 2016, Nashville received 8 inches (20 cm) of snow in a single storm, marking the largest snow event since 2003.
+On January 22, 2016, Nashville received 8 inches (20 cm) of snow in a single storm.

 2016: Nashville Golf Open

-2016: Nashville Real Estate Attractiveness Ranking
+2016: Nashville Ranked Seventh for Real Estate Investors

 2016: Predators Conference Championship

-In 2016-2017, the Nashville Predators won a conference championship.
+In 2016, The Nashville Predators won a conference championship.

-May 2017: Nashville's Economy and Population
+2017: Nashville's Growing Economy and Population

 2017: City of Nashville Pension Fund Stake in CoreCivic

-2017: Predators Made Stanley Cup Final
+2017: Predators make Stanley Cup Final

-In 2017, the Nashville Predators made the Stanley Cup Final for the first time in franchise history, but fell to the Pittsburgh Penguins.
+In 2017, the Nashville Predators made the Stanley Cup Final for the first time in franchise history, but ultimately fell to the Pittsburgh Penguins.

-January 18, 2018: CabaRay Opening
+January 18, 2018: CabaRay Opens

 March 6, 2018: Mayor Barry Resigns

-May 1, 2018: Voters Reject Let's Move Nashville
+May 1, 2018: Voters Reject Let's Move Nashville Referendum

-May 2018: AllianceBernstein Pledges to Build Office in Nashville
+May 2018: AllianceBernstein Plans Nashville Office

 In May 2018, AllianceBernstein pledged to build a private client office in Nashville by mid-2019.

-May 24, 2018: David Briley Wins Special Election
+May 24, 2018: David Briley wins special election

 November 2018: Amazon Announces Operations Center in Nashville

-2018: Expansion plan rejected by voters
+2018: Expansion Plan Rejected by Voters

 2018: Predators Division Championship

-In 2018-2019, the Nashville Predators won a division championship.
+In 2018, The Nashville Predators won a division championship.

 September 28, 2019: John Cooper Becomes Mayor